JoshuaGottlieb/Microsoft-Movie-Recommendation/README.md

 ### Median ROI by Genre
 ![graph1](./images/median_roi_by_genre.png)

-Animation, Mystery and Sci-Fi are the top performing genres from 2010-2019.
+Animation, mystery and sci-fi are the top performing genres from 2010-2019.

 ### Top Genres by ROI Over Time
 ![graph2](./images/change_in_roi_by_genre.png)

-However Animation has not been trending well, while Mystery and Sci-Fi are still performing strong at the end of the timeframe.
+However animation has not been trending well, while mystery and sci-fi are still performing strong at the end of the timeframe.

-Horror and Thriller are trending upward despite not being top 5.
+Horror and thriller are trending upward despite not being top 5.

 ### Top Directors
 ![graph3](./images/top_directors_by_genre.png)